FabioPINO/science-docs/index.md

 ### Thought process in watercolours

-In this document I present how I apply the thought process to improve my watercolour paintings.
+In this document I show how I apply the thought process to improve my watercolour paintings.

 <span class="fa fa-file-pdf-o"><a href="https://github.com/camillejr/learning_to_draw_and_paint/raw/master/self_feedback.pdf"> PDF tutorial</a></span>